jrfnl/debug-bar-localization/readme.txt

 * For which text-domains `load_..._textdomain()` was called more than once.
 * Which files WP tried to load to obtain a translation and whether this was successful.
 * If successful: how many translated strings were found and when the translation was last updated.

+> **Did you know ?**
+>
+> During the creating and continued development of this plugin a - localization related - performance issue and a bug were found in WordPress itself.
+> For each of these I've send in patches.
+The end-results are now in core.
+>
+> Want to know more ?
+Here they are: [Trac 35439](https://core.trac.wordpress.org/ticket/35439) and [Trac 35442](https://core.trac.wordpress.org/ticket/35442) (and related: [Trac 21319](https://core.trac.wordpress.org/ticket/21319) )

 = Important =